Warwolt/rktest/README.md

 RK Test is a small test library for C99 programs, written to closely mimick [Google Test](https://github.com/google/googletest).
-RK Test is lightweight and easy to integrate into a C project to add testing capabilities,  as it consists of only a single source and single header file.
+RK Test is lightweight and easy to integrate into a C project to add testing capabilities.

+RK Test is a [STB-style](https://github.com/nothings/stb/tree/master) single header library, which means it can be integrated into a project by just copying rktest.h into your source tree.

 ## Features
 RK Test has the following features:
-- Small and easy to integrate, the source is just `rktest.c` and `rktest.h`
+- Small and easy to integrate
 - Supports Windows, MacOS and Linux.
 - Self registering tests (relying on a compiler extension common to MSVC, AppleClang and GCC)
 - xUnit style assertions and test reporting very close to Google Test